surniaulula/wpsso-rrssb/readme.txt

 * On admin editing pages, including media, product pages, and custom post types.
 * In a WordPress sharing widget.
 * In a floating CSS sidebar.
-* From a shortcode within your content and/or excerpt.
+* A shortcode within your content and/or excerpt.
-* From a function in your theme's template(s).
+* A function in your theme's template(s).

 Each of these social sharing buttons can be enabled, configured, and styled individually: